Abhinav271828/monsoon22-NCM/Wk4/18Aug.md

 We propose that this is solved by
 $$U_\text{membrane}(t) = U_\text{rest} + RI_0 \left[ 1 - e^{\frac{(t-t_0)}{\tau}}\right].$$
+This can be easily checked by differentiating.

+Consider now the voltage at the end of the pulse.
 Suppose that $\Delta << \tau$.
 In that case, we can express the exponential using a Taylor-series based approximation
 $$e^{-\frac\Delta\tau} \approx 1 - \frac\Delta\tau.$$
 This gives us